2018 Russian presidential election: Contested access

 Individuals belonging to a party without any seats in the State Duma had to collect 105,000 signatures to become candidates, while those running as independents had to collect 315,000 and also to form a group of activists made up of at least 500 people.
 Multiple political commentators, including former presidential hopeful Irina Khakamada, talked about the difficulty of gathering signatures without the support of a political party, a hurdle which cast doubt on many of the claims of the large number of people who said that they would run for president as independents.
 However, according to CEC Chairwoman Ella Pamfilova, the conditions for contested-access candidates were easier than ever because such potential candidates no longer had to collect 1,000,000 signatures.
 Pamfilova incorrectly predicted that there could be even more candidates in this election than there were in 2000, when 11 candidates contested the presidency (the largest number of candidates in the history of presidential elections in Russia).

 Primaries

 Party of Growth

-In July 2017, Party of Growth announced that it would hold primaries to nominate a presidential candidate.
+In July 2017, the Party of Growth announced that it would hold primaries to nominate a presidential candidate.
 Four candidates participated in the primaries: Oksana Dmitriyeva, Dmitry Potapenko, Dmitry Marinichev and Alexander Huruji.
-Voting was conducted via the internet from August to November 2017.
+Voting was conducted via the Internet from August to November 2017.

 On 10 August 2017, the party's press secretary told the media that the results of the primaries will be taken into account at the party congress which will be held to decide the candidate for Party of Growth.
 However, the winner of the primaries would not guarantee themselves the right to run on behalf of the party.

 On 26 November, it was announced that the party would nominate Boris Titov, who was not involved in the primaries.
-According to a person from the party leadership, none of the proposed candidates were able to obtain sufficient support.
+According to a person from the party leadership, none of the proposed candidates could obtain sufficient support.